Artesia (comics): Artesia

-Artesia is tall and beautiful.
-She is highly intelligent and sexually open.
-It is strongly hinted throughout the series that Artesia (and most, if not all, of the other female characters) are bisexual.
+Artesia is described as tall and beautiful.
+She is highly intelligent and promiscuous.
+It is strongly hinted throughout the series that Artesia (as well as most female characters) are bisexual.
 She has a keen understanding of war and strategy.
-She possesses an enchanted sword of an unknown magic type from outside the Highlands, and it will inflict wounds on otherworldly creatures that cannot otherwise be hurt by mere steel.
+She possesses an enchanted sword of an unknown magic type to inflict wounds on creatures which cannot otherwise be hurt by conventional weapons.
 It contains five magical runes; the smith Hymachus believes it to be 800 to 1,000 years old and possibly made by the legendary armorer Brage.

 Artesia was born in the Middle Kingdoms to Byron and Argante, the witch of An-Athair.
 Her mother began teaching her the tenets of witchcraft at an early age.
 Artesia was raised in the predominant religion of the Middle Kingdoms, the worship of Islik and his father, Helios, the Sun King.
 She also had two younger brothers, Stjepan and Justin.

 As a young girl playing in the forest, Artesia found the body of a female warrior who had been killed by bandits, but who had slain all of her attackers.
 She took the dead warrior's sword, which was an enchanted blade, and practiced with it secretly, desiring to be a warrior like its previous owner.

 Ultimately, her mother was discovered and burned as a witch by the Witch-Hunters of the Knights of Saint Agall, a military order.
 Her father was unable or unwilling to intervene and she fled to the Highlands of Daradja, near the ancient citadel of Dara Dess.
 There, she became the concubine of King Branimir (Bran the Wolf) and learned to use sex as a tool.
 She also converted to the Highland religion, worshiping the Goddess Yhera, becoming a priestess.
 Acting on her desire to be a warrior, she seduced Ulin, King Bran's commander, into training her as a soldier and a commander.
 She thus succeeded in becoming one of Bran's most capable war-captains.
 King Bran had six other concubines that Artesia refers to as her sisters.

 As time passed, King Bran became alarmed at Artesia's growing confidence and popularity, especially as the Highland tribes were a somewhat matriarchal society and Dara Dess had long been ruled by a line of female warrior-queens.
 Bran decided that Artesia had to be killed to safeguard his throne.
 He sent her company out to fight a neighboring king, King Alexus, in the hopes that his champion would kill her.
 Simultaneously, he invited the Knights of St Agall to assist him in disposing of her as a back-up plan, which was needed when she survived the battle against Alexus’ champion.
 This was Bran's fatal mistake.